-The parties shall nominate arbitrators from the Panel of Arbitrators provided by CIETAC.
+- The parties shall nominate arbitrators from the Panel of Arbitrators provided by CIETAC.
 Where the parties have agreed to nominate arbitrators from outside CIETAC's Panel of Arbitrators, an arbitrator so nominated by the parties or nominated according to the agreement of the parties may act as arbitrator subject to the confirmation by the Chairman of CIETAC (Art.
 26).

-Nomination in case of multi-party arbitration follows the (Dutco-rule Art.
-29).
+Nomination in case of multi-party arbitration follows the Dutco-rule (Art.
+29). - The arbitral tribunal shall be formed in accordance with these Rules, unless otherwise agreed by the parties.
+If the procedure of forming the arbitral tribunal agreed by the parties is manifestly unfair or unjust, or if a party abuses its rights in a way that results in undue delay of the arbitral proceedings, the Chairman of CIETAC may determine the procedure of formation of the arbitral tribunal or appoint any member of the arbitral tribunal.